linuxx/DayZMapper/README.md

 <b>Caveats</b>
 <pre>

 Doesn't seem to work in Internet Explorer.
-I dont use Internet Explorer, so I didn't attempt to fix this...
+I don't use Internet Explorer, so I didn't attempt to fix this...

-Epoch doesn't save a timestamp when data is committed to the database.
+Epoch doesn't save a time stamp when data is committed to the database.
 So I had to use last login time.
 I set the query to show players that have logged in within the last 12 hours.
 You can change this in bin/data.php...
 Locate:
 s.LastLogin > DATE_SUB(now(), INTERVAL 12 HOUR)
 Change "12 HOUR" to whatever you want (DAY, HOUR, MINUTE) Examples: